alvaroaguirre/alvaroaguirre.github.io/index.md

 # Alvaro Aguirre

 Welcome to my personal webpage.
-Here you will be able to find information about me and the projects I am working on.
+Here you will be able to find information about me.
 You can use the following links to navigate through the sections:
 [Who am I?](#who-am-i-and-what-am-i-up-to?) <br/>
 [What have I done before?](#what-have-i-done-before?) <br/>